billhennessy/blog-chunky/content/post/sir-martin-rees-and-his-1000-dollar-bet.md

 In 2002, Sir Martin wrote in chapter six of his book, *Our Final Hour: How terror, error, and environmental disaster threaten humankind's future in this century—on earth and beyond*:

 > In 2002 the magazine *WIRED*, a glossy monthly with a focus on computers and electronic gadgetry, inaugurated a series of "long bets."
-The idea was to gather some predictions about future developments in society, science, and technology, and thereby stimulate debate.
+The idea was to gather some predictions about future developments in society, science, and technology, and thereby stimulate debate.[^1]

 Rees lists a few of the fantastical and mundane predictions elicited from luminaries of the day.
 He then describes his submission to the list.

-> I staked one thousand dollars on a bet: "That by the year 2020 an instance of bioerror or bioterror will have killed a million people."
+> I staked one thousand dollars on a bet: "That by the year 2020 an instance of bioerror or bioterror will have killed a million people."[^2]

 Had I been on the other side of Martin Rees's bet, I would Venmo a $1,000 to him today.
 Rees nailed it.